s-taylor/prusa-mini-skew/README.md

 # Prusa Mini Skew

 A compiled list of fixes for skew issues with the Prusa Mini.
 Storing this in github so I can continue to refine this as I make new discoveries.
 If you would like to contribute, please submit a PR.
+If this was helpful to you and you want to say thanks, please star the repo.

 I have decided to remove any reference to the axis in the naming of skew.
 Ultimately terms like XZ skew and XY skew are confusing, and it's simpler to explain skew in terms of the problem it creates than in these terms.